 Ironically, the above shows beyond a shadow of a doubt, that the so-called "Pre-tribulation rapture" (which suggests "the church" will be zapped out of here before "the tribulation" comes, is a complete myth!
 Nobody is going to be "caught up" away from the Earth UNTIL Yeshua's Second Coming!

-All kinds of theories abound about "the rapture" but, while no one really knows precisely how things will unfold or the exact timing of the "catching up," the Scriptures do provide many clues.
+All kinds of theories abound about "the rapture" but, while no one really knows precisely how things will unfold or the exact timing of the "catching up," Scripture does provide many clues.
 Unfortunately, these clues have fallen victim to man's religiosity - the various ideas, thoughts and opinions of the myriad Bible teachers and pastors from a plethora of different Christian denominations who, with their limited human mindsets, have managed to twist much of God's Truth.

 This is what we do know, however - and here you will gain some insights that differ from what you've heard before: